ncatlab/nlab-content/pages/9/5/2/0/259/content.md

 ## References

-The notion of quasi-categories were originally defined, under the name *[[weak Kan complexes]]* in:
+The notion of quasi-categories was originally defined, under the name *[[weak Kan complexes]]* in:

 * [[Michael Boardman]], [[Rainer Vogt]], *Homotopy invariant algebraic structures on topological spaces*, Lecture Notes in Mathematics **347** Springer (1973) &lbrack;[doi:10.1007/BFb0068547](https://doi.org/10.1007/BFb0068547)&rbrack;

 * {#Vogt73} [[Rainer Vogt]], _Homotopy limits and colimits_, Math.
 Z., **134** (1973) 11-52 &lbrack;[doi:10.1007/BF01219090](https://doi.org/10.1007/BF01219090), [eudml:171965](https://eudml.org/doc/171965)&rbrack;

-The main theorem of [Vogt (1973)](#Vogt73) involved a category of [[homotopy coherent diagrams]] defined on a topologically enriched category and showed it was equivalent to a quotient category of the category of (commutative) diagrams on the same category.
+The main theorem of [Vogt (1973)](#Vogt73) involved a category of [[homotopy coherent diagrams]] defined on a topologically enriched category and showed that it was equivalent to a quotient category of the category of (commutative) diagrams on the same category.

 * [[J.-M. Cordier]], _Sur la notion de diagramme homotopiquement coh&#233;rent_, Cahiers de Top.
 G&#233;om.
 Diff., 23, (1982), 93 &#8211;112,